 Street Food is Here to Stay

 Street food has always been around – do you even remember a time when you couldn’t get a hot dog smothered in sauerkraut and relish on the street? – but now it is having a renaissance of sorts and expanding into areas previously unexplored, both foreign and local.
 Street food offers the possibility of delicious, high-quality food that is available at a fraction of the cost of high-end restaurant food.
-Look into the possibility of opening an operation that offers street food – a diner, a food truck, a casual restaurant, a food stand – and explore the possibilities that hale from foreign countries and exotic locales.
+Look into the possibility of opening an operation that offers street food – such as a food truck or a food stand – and explore the possibilities that hale from foreign countries and exotic locales.
 You will discover that people who usually restrict themselves to local tastes and flavors suddenly have a yen for Spanish, South American, South African and Canadian street specialties.
 And, if you’re lucky, they’ll keep wanting more.